Nexus-Mods/NexusMods.App/docs/development-guidelines/UICodingGuidelines.md

 </StackPanel>
 ```

 This kind of binding is called **XAML Binding** because the binding is created inside the UI markup file.

-The default **binding mode** for most properties is **one way** meaning that binding is from the source, aka the data context, to the target, aka the view.
+The default **binding mode** for *most* properties is **one way** meaning that binding is from the source, aka
+the data context, to the target (the view).

-Another common binding mode is **two way** binding which is required for properties on input controls, like `TextBox.Text` and `Checkbox.IsChecked`.
+Another common binding mode is **two way** binding which is required for properties on input controls, like
+`TextBox.Text` and `Checkbox.IsChecked`.

+### Working with Avalonia Previewer

-Note: when using XAML bindings, it's recommended to set the design data context.
-This provides a hint to the IDE auto-completion service and allows you to use the previewer:
+!!! note "When using XAML bindings, it's recommended to set the design data context.
+This provides a hint to the IDE auto-completion service and allows you to use the previewer."

 ```xml
 <Design.DataContext>